 It has been a very good year for Mark Anderson, professional cartoonist and proprietor of Andertoons.
 So he wanted to celebrate it with his customers.
 But he wanted to celebrate it in a special way, one that would be remembered and talked about for a long time.

 So what kind of marketing promotion could he do that would have that “WOW!” factor?
 What kind of thank you gift could he send to customers?

 The answer was to turn himself into a personalized LEGO figure sitting at his drawing board, and ship himself out to the customers!

 “I’m a huge fan of LEGO and I’ve been wanting to do something like this for years,” said Anderson, in an interview to Small Business Trends.
 “But I could never quite come up with an idea related to my cartoons.
 Then one day I was looking at my drafting table and I could see how it could be made out of bricks and it all sort of came together.”

 Costing between $20 to $25 per kit, Anderson chose to go the self-made route, making the kits himself, rather than commission a company to do it for him.
-However, some LEGO parts needed to be specially ordered, including from overseas, and two pieces had to be specially customized just for him.
+However, he had to specially order some LEGO parts, including from overseas.
+Lego specially customized two pieces just for him.

-Andertoons began 15 years ago, after Anderson decided that being a cartoonist was a more enticing occupation than his then-current job as a screws salesman.
+Andertoons began cartooning 15 years ago.
+He decided that being a cartoonist was more enticing than his then-current job as a screws salesman.
 So he did what Dilbert creator Scott Adams did.
 Before work, on his lunch breaks, and after work, he would draw and send out his cartoons, hoping for a client to take him on.
 After successfully securing a few small markets, he hit the jackpot with Reader’s Digest.

 “I think if you told me 15 years ago I’d be a professional cartoonist with an office full of LEGO, I’d have backed away from you very slowly.”